 The Coliseum: General Basics

-The Coliseum is broken up into 21 different areas called "Venues".
+The Coliseum is broken up into 22 different areas called "Venues".
 Each venue has a difficulty level indicated by the number listed on it.
 Your dragon(s) have to be at least this level in order to stand a chance within the venue.
-For example, it is not wise to bring a level 1 dragon into a level 20 venue without a dragon that is level 20 or higher!
+For example, it is not wise to bring a level 1 dragon into a level 20 venue without an additional dragon in the team that is level 20 or higher!
 You should also have at least 3 dragons in your group (called a "party") at any given time, except in certain exceptions listed below.

 Stats